 While it is very true that replacing your kitchen doors is much cheaper than replacing your entire kitchen, it doesn't mean that you shouldn't take special care of the doors once they are installed.
-Each of our doors requires a few simple rules to be adhered to, to ensure that they last for many years and always look just like new.
+Each of our doors requires a few simple rules to be adhered to.
+By looking after kitchen doors you can ensure they last for many years and always look just like new.

 It is always important to remember that timber or wood veneers are prone to peeling if they become overly wet or if they are in very humid conditions.
 For this reason you should avoid using very wet cloths on your doors.
 A simple spray with a very mild soap solution with a damp cloth is usually enough to get any dirty marks off.
 You should then buff it with a dry lint free cloth to remove any water marks.
 Work in the direction of the woodgrain to avoid scratches.

 Always avoid abrasive cleaners or anything which contains alcohol or bleaches.
 You could ruin the surface and alter the colour of the wood.
 If you are in any doubt, test in a small area first.

 It is clear that using solvents of any kind on a painted door is going to remove the paint.
 However, many cleaners will have a similar effect if they are used repeatedly.
 For this reason you should try to use a gentle cleaner sprayed onto the cloth rather than the door.
 This will dilute it further.